 Watch our short video on Using Wikipedia Wisely:

-Encyclopedias and reference handbooks in the library are good academic sources to start your research.
+Encyclopedias and reference handbooks that the library has in the collection are good academic sources to start your research.
 They can help to narrow down your topic, or understand new words.
 The library has access to some databases that contain multiple academic encyclopedias.

-You can use these databases by searching for a key word or topic idea in the main search box, or you can choose a specific encyclopedia in the collection to find more subject-specific information.
+You can use these databases by searching for a key word or topic idea in the main search box, or you can choose a subject-focused encyclopedia in the collection to search or browse through.

 Other Starting Points